Michael Reilly (quarterback)

-Michael Reilly (born January 25, 1985) is an American former football quarterback player who played in the Canadian Football League (CFL) for 11 seasons.
+Michael Reilly (born January 25, 1985), previously known as Mike Reilly, is an American former professional football quarterback who played in the Canadian Football League (CFL) for 11 seasons.
 He was the starting quarterback for the Edmonton Eskimos when they won the 103rd Grey Cup and was named the Grey Cup Most Valuable Player.
-He was originally signed by the Pittsburgh Steelers as an undrafted free agent in 2009.
-He played college football at Central Washington.
+He was originally signed by the Pittsburgh Steelers of the National Football League (NFL) as an undrafted free agent in 2009.
+He played college football for the Central Washington Wildcats.
 He was named the CFL's Most Outstanding Player in 2017.
-Reilly has also been a member of the BC Lions of the CFL, Pittsburgh Steelers, Green Bay Packers, St. Louis Rams and Seattle Seahawks.
+Reilly was also a member of the BC Lions of the CFL and the NFL's Green Bay Packers, St. Louis Rams and Seattle Seahawks.

-Early years
+Early life

 Reilly played three seasons for Kamiakin High School in Kennewick, Washington, before relocating to Kalispell, Montana.
 As a senior, he set a Flathead High School record with 2,280 yards.
 He originally signed with NAIA Montana Tech, but chose to walk on at Washington State University before transferring to Central Washington.